benjamingoodheart/bgdev-nuxt/content/currently.md

 # 📚 **READING**
 ---
+*The Aeneid* by Virgil, translated by Shadi Bartsch

 *Collected Fictions* by Jorge Luis Borges, translated by Andrew Hurley

-*The Illiad* by Homer, translated by Emily Wilson

 <br><br>

 # 🎮 **PLAYING**
 --------------------------------
-*Mario Kart 8*

 *Age Of Empires II HD Edition (2013)* | Playing through campaign modes

+*Magic The Gathering (Draft, Pauper, Commander)*

+*Half-Life 2*

 *Warhammer 40k: Dawn of War* | Just beat the main game on standard, looking forward to the expansions!

-*Magic The Gathering (Draft, Pauper, Commander)*

 <br><br>